pbinkley/microcopying_1940/index.markdown

 selection when he comes along and wants to examine into it.
 Forethought and planning is the major part of their proposition.</p>

 <p>With all due respect to the technic, the microfilming is only an incident.
-We have hand transcripts, we <span style="page" id="page143">[p.143]</span> have typewritten transcripts, we have photostatic,we have
+We have hand transcripts, we <span class="page" id="page143">[p.143]</span> have typewritten transcripts, we have photostatic,we have
 microfilms and microfilm enlargements and there may be something else invented, but let's not forget in this whole situation that the microfilm is a means to an end, not an end